Tour Code : EN-008

 After breakfast in our hotel, we will continue our journey to Philadelphia, now called Alaşehir, another church of the Seven Churches of Asia [Rev. 1:11; 3:7], and the only church that wasn’t censored.
 There, we see the remains of a Byzantine basilica built of brick, with a bit high arch and some 11th-century frescoes.
 We will continue to Salihli (Sardis).
 This was the capital of the ancient Lydian kingdom of the 6th century BC, portrayed as a dying church.
 We will visit the great Temple of Artemis and the Temple of Cybele, which was turned into a Byzantine Church.
 We will also see the restored Sardis Gymnasium and reconstructed Synagogue.
 The church at Sardes had a few devoted members, but it was essentially a dead church (Revelation 3: 1,4).

-The Christian community of Smyrna, mentioned in the Apostle John's Book of Revelation, Smyrna Church was one of the Seven Churches of Asia Minor.
+The Christian community of Smyrna, mentioned in the Book of Revelation by the Apostle John, was one of the Seven Churches of Asia Minor.

 Smyrna is the second city in the Seven Churches of the Book of Revelation to receive messages from St. John (Rev. 1:11;2:8).
 We will observe the remains of basilicas and architectural works from the Roman period.

-Visit the oldest church of Izmir, the Saint Polycarp Church, the bishop of Smyrna and a student of St. John, who was martyred here in the 2nd century.
+Visit the oldest church in Izmir, the Saint Polycarp Church, where the bishop of Smyrna and a student of St. John was martyred in the 2nd century.

 Overnight in Izmir (Breakfast - Dinner)

-We will have lunch in a local restaurant and continue to Çanakkale.
+We will have a lunch break in a local restaurant and continue to Çanakkale.

 Overnight in Canakkale.
 (Breakfast – Dinner)